DNA-and-Natural-Algorithms-Group/piperine/README.md

 # Piperine
-Piperine is a software tool for the automated design of DNA sequences that mimic abstract chemical reaction networks (CRNs) in a test tube.
+Piperine is a software tool for the automated design of DNA molecules that mimic abstract chemical reaction networks (CRNs) in a test tube.
-It combines sequence design tools created by the DNA and Natural Algorithms Group with the set of heuristic sequence quality measures.
+It combines sequence design tools created by the DNA and Natural Algorithms Group with heuristic sequence quality measures.
 These heuristic functions detect sequence motifs that are detrimental to DNA strand displacement reactions; avoiding these motifs promotes fidelity of the _in vitro_ DNA reaction to the target CRN.

 Major Contributors :